FIDUCEO/Harmonisation/training/workshop_2019/README.md

 Either download the [Anaconda installer](https://www.anaconda.com/download/#macos) and follow the instructions on the Anaconda web site or use your system's package manager to install Jupyter and Python 3.

+In addition to python modules that come with Anaconda, cartopy and xarray must installed.
+To do this run the following in the command line:

+    conda install -c conda-forge cartopy
+    conda install xarray

 ### Opening the interactive lecture

 Now you are ready to start the interactive lecture.
 Open a Terminal window, `cd` into the directory where the lecture files reside and type